Docs

 """

-You can use precompiled .boc files instead of .tolk sources:
+It is possible to use precompiled .boc files instead of .tolk sources:

 [contracts.Precompiled]